DFE-Digital/register-early-career-teachers-public/app/views/api/guidance/guidance_for_lead_providers/how_to_test_the_api_effectively.md

 ## Testing checklist

+Use this checklist to confirm your integration works correctly and securely:

-- [ ] All standard processes for partnerships, participants, and declarations work as expected
+- all standard processes for partnerships, participants, and declarations work as expected
-- [ ] Error paths have been tested successfully
+- error paths have been tested successfully
-- [ ] Both full syncs (all records) and partial syncs (only new or updated records using the `updated_since` filter) have been implemented
+- both full syncs (all records) and partial syncs (only new or updated records using the `updated_since` filter) have been implemented
-- [ ] Multiple partnerships per school/cohort supported
+- multiple partnerships per school/cohort supported
-- [ ] New fields such as `expression_of_interest` and `participants_currently_training` work correctly
+- new fields such as `expression_of_interest` and `participants_currently_training` work correctly
-- [ ] Access keys secured
+- access keys secured
-- [ ] Sandbox tests recorded with sample requests, responses and timestamps
+- sandbox tests recorded with sample requests, responses and timestamps